Tuesday, October 3, 2017

 The Rich Countryside

-Some of the locals in Bolivar are considered super rich because they work in the countryside, but according to Franco, they still behave like they're not rich at all.
-In some cases, they will show off that they're rich by buying stuff you wouldn't expect someone with money to buy.
+Some of the locals in Bolívar are considered super-rich because they work in the countryside, but according to our acquaintance, they still behave as if they’re not rich at all.
+In some cases, they show off their wealth by buying things you wouldn’t expect someone with money to buy.
 One example he gave was of someone buying a pickup truck instead of an expensive sports car.

 Enjoy The Night Sky

-There aren't a whole lot of buildings in Bolivar, which is great if you're a stargazer, because there's nothing blocking your line of sight, and the lights aren't so bright that they block out the stars like they do in a big city.
+There aren’t many buildings in Bolívar, which is great if you’re a stargazer, because there’s nothing blocking your line of sight, and the lights aren’t so bright that they block out the stars like they do in big cities.

 Siesta

-Yes, Bolivar observes the siesta religiously like most other provinces in Argentina do.
-But in some cases, it's hard to tell when it's the siesta.
-Franco shared that Bolivar can sometimes feel a bit like a ghost town.
+Yes, Bolívar observes the siesta religiously, like most other provinces in Argentina.
+But in some cases, it’s hard to tell when the siesta is.
+Our acquaintance shared that Bolívar can sometimes feel a bit like a ghost town.

 It's Summertime, Summertime, Sum, Sum, Summertime

-The only time you tend to see more people walking around is during the summer, but that's usually because the homes tend to get very hot, and no one can stand being indoors.
+The only time you tend to see more people walking around is during the summer, but that’s usually because the homes get very hot, and no one can stand being indoors.
 So, the warm summer weather brings everyone out to hang at the park or the town square.
+All in all, Bolívar offers a peaceful and close-knit lifestyle, with a slower pace that’s perfect for those looking to escape the hustle and bustle of the city.

 Tuesday, September 26, 2017